Megara (band)

-Megara (/es/) is a Spanish rock band formed in Madrid in 2015, currently consisting of Kenzy Loevett, Vitti Crocutta, Tio Rober Bueno, and Raphaela Tache.
+Megara (/es/) is a Spanish rock band formed in Madrid in 2015, currently consisting of Kenzy Loevett, Dim, Tio Rober Bueno, and Nelson Valenzuela.
 They represented San Marino in the Eurovision Song Contest 2024 with the song "11:11".
 They failed to qualify in the second semi-final, getting 14th place.
 It was the third time in a row that the country failed to qualify for the final.
 During Eurovision Song Contest 2024, Kat Almagro joined the band as a drummer.

 History

 Megara was formed in Madrid in 2015 by guitarist Rober and vocalist Kenzy.
 That same year, the band released their debut EP Muérase quien pueda.
 In 2016, they released Siete, their first studio album.
 After the publication of their second studio album Aquí estamos todos locos in 2018, the band began rising in popularity, making their debut appearances at Download Festival and Resurrection Fest in 2019.

 Benidorm Fest 2023

 In 2023, the band participated in Benidorm Fest 2023, the Spanish preselection for the Eurovision Song Contest 2023 with the song "Arcadia".
 They finished fourth in the first semi-final on 31 January 2023, qualifying for the final, where they finished in fourth overall.
 That same year, they announced that they would be the supporting act on the Spanish leg of Babymetal's World Tour.